upcode/House-Controls/README.md

 # jQuery Smart Control4's Home

 ## Synopsis
-Constructed a jQuery application simulating house automation.
-Features includes turning on and off a light.
-A temperature control panel to regulate temperatue's of your home which also includes added features such as opening window, turning on a fan, or starting a fire. jQuery Smart Control4's Home is using Python, Flask and JavaScript. jQuery Smart Control4's Home renders control panel where user can interact with their home.
+I constructed a jQuery application simulating house automation. jQuery Smart Control4’s Home provides a control panel enabling users to interact with their homes while they are away.
+One feature enables users to turn a light on and off.
+A temperature control panel regulates a home’s temperature.
+This panel includes the added features of enabling users to open a window, turn on a fan, or start a fire. jQuery Smart Control4’s Home uses Python, Flask, and JavaScript.
 Project Link: http://jquerysmartcontrols.herokuapp.com/

 ## Project